Overview WRF 2019

 WRF Geneva 2019 Conference on Raw Materials & Sustainable Consumption and Production

-“Anchoring Natural Resources and Raw Materials Management for Achieving Sustainable Consumption and Production” is the leading theme of WRF2019, to be held in Geneva, October 23-24, 2019.
+“Making Natural Resource Governance Fit for the 21st Century” is the leading theme of WRF2019, to be held in Geneva, October 23-24, 2019.
 It is the moment to continue the emerging dialogue on how we manage our natural resources.
 The mining of primary materials and the recycling and re-use of secondary materials face increasing economic, environmental, and social challenges.
 The World Resources Forum 2017, held in Geneva, was a sharp wake-up call that a massive international effort is needed in order to reach the objectives of the Paris Climate Agenda and the Sustainable Development Goals (SDGs), which are tightly linked to natural resources.

 The final report of the EC H2020 FORAM project, led by WRF on behalf of an international consortium, has identified important recommendations in the field of raw materials, and revealed a widely-felt need to improve international cooperation and governance, building on existing networks and initiatives.
 UN Environment’s International Resource Panel is working on this topic as well and has reported trends and findings to the 2019 United Nations Environment Assembly, held in Nairobi in March 2019.
 The Ministerial Declaration of the 2019 United Nations Environment Assembly has reaffirmed that poverty eradication, promoting sustainable patterns of consumption and production and protecting the natural resource base of economic and social development are the essential requirements for sustainable development.